z7pz/DD-backend/README.md

 ## this is not for production - only for learning purposes
 - Learn fastify and get used to it
 - Learn prisma
-- Learn how to implement discord oauth from scrath
+- Learn how to implement discord oauth from scratch
 - Use best practice techniques ex. commitslint
 - Foucs on code performance and little of code simplicity